 Assignment orders can be general, and not list specific names.
 They can say "25% of all monies due to the judgment debtor from clients he performs accounting services for".
 Then, you can serve the assignment order on whoever pays the debtor, including any of their new clients you later discover, after the assignment order is issued.

 Another general example would be "The tenant residing at 22 First Street will pay you".
 That way, if the tenant moves and someone new moves in, you can have the same assignment order served on the new tenant.
 If the judge will not allow a generic order, you can find out who is renting, one legal way or another.

-Although some lawyers will point out that rent only becomes due in the event of their default, and cannot be assigned: Another point of view is: An assignment of rents clause includes rents as additional security to the real estate described in a Deed of Trust (DT).
-It transfers to the lender (beneficiary of the DT) the right to collect rental income following a default by the borrower/debtor (trustor).
+Although some lawyers will point out that rent only becomes due in the event of a default, and cannot be assigned: Another point of view is: An assignment of rents clause includes rents as additional security to the real estate described in a Deed of Trust.
+The deed of trust transfers to the lender (beneficiary of the Deed Of Trust) the right to collect rental income following a default by the borrower/debtor (trustor).

-The assignment of rents clause establishes a present security interest (lien) on existing and future rents, issues and profits from the subject property.
-Once the DT is recorded, the lien is perfected, giving constructive notice to all of the lender's security interests, and has priority over all subsequent interests in the rents (e.g., from an assignment order granted to a judgment creditor).
+The assignment of rents clause establishes a present security interest (lien) on existing and future rents, issues, and profits from the debtor's property.
+Once the Deed Of Trust is recorded, the lien is perfected, giving constructive notice to all of the lender's security interests, and has priority over all subsequent interests in the rents (e.g., from an assignment order granted to a judgment creditor).

 So, when you get an assignment order for the rents, be sure it has the exact legal description of the property in it so that you can record it, thus perfecting your interest ahead of any subsequent creditors.
 Collect your rents until the judgment is paid off.
 As long as a lender has not enforced his rights under the clause you should be good.
 If the lender does enforce, they should notice you by sending you the required notice (they have constructive notice of your interest because you recorded it).